nramc/my-notes/docs/blog/articles/java/coding/clean-architecture-developer-journey.md

 ### The Ideal World: Clean Architecture

-Clean Architecture gives us a great mental model for building systems that are easy to maintain, adapt, and test — especially as complexity grows.
+Clean Architecture gives us a great mental model for building systems that are straightforward to maintain, adapt, and test — especially as complexity grows.

 The idea sounds awesome on paper: